 1. Sell Your Services Directly

-If you find all your freelance work from bidding sites like Upwork, Elance or Freelancer.com it’s time for you to make sure you have a website where you sell directly to clients.
+If you find all your freelance work from bidding sites like Upwork or Freelancer.com it's time for you to make sure you have a website where you sell directly to clients.
 With this setup, you can ask for an upfront fee and receive payment right away.
-There’s no need for you wait for another 3-5 days before you actually get your pay.
+There's no need for you wait for another 3-5 days or even weeks before you actually get your pay.
 You also reduce the possibility of not getting paid for the work you do.
 If you are using Paypal to invoice make sure that you check out this video on “How to Get A Higher Exchange Rate on Paypal”

 2. Diversify your income source

 Freelancing is not the be all and all in terms of making money online.
-You’ll be amazed at the many different ways to earn.
+You'll be amazed at the many different ways to earn.
 Owen Burek of Save the Student listed 40 Easy Ways to Make Money that you can explore and possibly find one or two that you can do on your spare time.
-While my main service is providing podcast management, I actually have other gigs working on websites, managing video editing assignments, and not to mention Adsense income from my blog and videos.
+While my main service is providing podcast management, I actually have other gigs working on websites, managing video editing assignments, and not to mention Adsense income from my YouTube Channel, The Freelance Channel.

 3. Invoice on time